clmcgrath/BoxstarterScripts/README.md

 ##### Description
 > Checks if Visual Studio Code is installed and installs VisualStudioCode package from Choclatey feed if  not present
 >
-> \* Also Runs Install-NPM Check if Yarn is missing
+> \* Also Runs Install-Chocolatey Check if VSCode is missing

 #### _Add-EnvironmentVariable_